golangci-lint

 Exclude Issues by Path

-Exclude issues in path by issues.exclude-dirs, issues.exclude-files or issues.exclude-rules config options.
+Exclude issues in path by linters.exclusions.paths or linters.exclusions.rules config options.

 In the following example, all the reports from the linters (linters) that concerns the path (path) are excluded: